 Men should also support menstruation by buying the pads, taking care of the ladies in their life and not by secluding them when they are on periods.

-Let the revolution usher in and change the scenario which has been dominating women since ages.
+Let the revolution usher in and change the scenario which has been dominating women for ages.

 Be proud to bleed, because it is a blessing, which enables the women to bring in a new life